mmbman/Katagiri/genjokoan-notes.md

 - [“A, B, and C Worlds”](1987-06-27-A-B-and-C-Worlds)

 - [“Taking Care of Karma” at 1:00:05](1980-07-04-Karma-Taking-Care-of-Karma#10005): “The Buddha Way is completely beyond the concept of being or not-being, that’s why there are human beings and buddhas, life and death, delusion and enlightenment.”
-[KR]

 ###### 1.4